-55. Juan Dolio Beaches – Further east of Santo Domingo is another beach town.
-Juan Dolio Beaches has bars and restaurants along the shore, the perfect background for your pictures of all the tasty food and refreshing beverages.
+55. Juan Dolio Beaches – A beach town located east of Santo Domingo.
+Juan Dolio Beaches has bars and restaurants along the shore.
+It provides the perfect backdrop for photos of all the delicious food and refreshing beverages.

-56. Macao Beach – Located in the eastern part of the Dominican Republic, two hours from Santo Domingo, is Macao Beach.
-One of the largest beaches that stretches along the Dominican city of Punta Cana, it’s a great place to soak up the sun, relax on the white sandy shore, and take a swim in the shallow, tranquil waters.
+56. Macao Beach – Macao Beach is located in the Dominican Republic’s eastern region, two hours from Santo Domingo.
+It’s one of the largest beaches in the Dominican city of Punta Cana.
+It’s a great place to soak up the sun, relax on the white sandy shore, and swim in the shallow, calm waters.

 Places to Eat & Drink in Santo Domingo

-58. Desiree Cepeda Restaurant & Art Studio – Part restaurant, part art studio, Desiree Cepeda is a popular place to grab a bite and enjoy the unique art pieces and lush greenery that extend throughout.
+57. Desiree Cepeda Restaurant & Art Studio – Part restaurant, part art studio, Desiree Cepeda is a popular place to grab a bite and enjoy the unique art pieces and lush greenery that adorn the space.
 Add this destination to your list of places to visit in Santo Domingo for a spin on the traditional dining experience in the Dominican Republic.

-61. Papaupa – Specializing in vegetarian, Asian-style cuisine, customers can order mouthwatering veggie burgers, veggie dumplings, and veggie wraps.
-It’s chic decor, lush with hanging vegetation and wooden seating, creates a cozy atmosphere.
+60. Papaupa – Specializing in vegetarian, Asian-style cuisine, customers can order mouthwatering veggie burgers, veggie dumplings, and veggie wraps.
+Its chic decor, lush with hanging vegetation and wooden seating, creates a cozy atmosphere.

-64. Sabina Bar Zona Colonial – Sabina Bar Zona Colonial is a social bar, bedecked with mementos of Spanish folk singer, Joaquin Sabina.
+63. Sabina Bar Zona Colonial – Sabina Bar Zona Colonial is a social bar bedecked with mementos of Spanish folk singer Joaquin Sabina.
 Locals and tourists alike gather and enjoy the positive energy, good music, and colorful drinks.

-65. Zambra – The mood lighting and music fills Zambra, creating an ambiance pf fun for customers to indulge and enjoy a selection of beers, wines, cocktails and spirits.
+64. Zambra – The mood lighting and music fill Zambra, creating an ambiance of fun for customers to indulge and enjoy a selection of beers, wines, cocktails, and spirits.

-66. 75 Grados Bar – A bar located in the Colonial Zone, 75 Grados Bar is alive with a mix of music, ranging from American music to hip Latino music and paired with frozen drinks.
+65. 75 Grados Bar – A bar located in the Colonial Zone, 75 Grados Bar is alive with a mix of music, ranging from American music to hip Latino music, paired with frozen drinks.

-67. Buche Perico – Enjoy the immersive atmosphere of Buche Perico, a lavish restaurant exploding with greenery.
-Along the “Calle El Conde,” the first commercial street in the Colonial Zone, this opulent space offers an enigmatic, jungle-like atmosphere for guests to enjoy the Caribbean cuisine.
+66. Buche Perico – Enjoy the immersive atmosphere of Buche Perico, a lavish restaurant exploding with greenery.
+Along “Calle El Conde,” the first commercial street in the Colonial Zone, this opulent space offers an enigmatic, jungle-like atmosphere for guests to enjoy Caribbean cuisine.

-69. Onno’s Zona Colonial Bar & Restaurant – Don’t miss out on Onno’s Zona Colonial Bar & Restaurant!
-Order a burger and a drink, peruse the outdoor patio or maybe the exclusive VIP area, and dance to the live DJ.
+68. Onno’s Zona Colonial Bar & Restaurant – Take a look at Onno’s Zona Colonial Bar & Restaurant right away!
+After ordering a burger and a drink, you can enjoy the patio or the VIP area while dancing to the live DJ.

-71. Mamey Librería and Cafe – Stop in for a cup of coffee and a good book at Mamey Librería and Cafe, a bookstore and cafe enriched with artwork from local artists housed inside one of the historic buildings of the Colonial Zone along Calle Mercedes.
+70. Mamey Librería and Cafe – Stop in for a cup of coffee and a good book at Mamey Librería and Cafe.
+A bookstore and cafe enriched with artwork from local artists housed inside one of the historic buildings of the Colonial Zone along Calle Mercedes.

 Places to Stay in Santo Domingo

-72. The Billini Hotel – The Billini Hotel’s five-star amenities, bedecked with an outdoor pool, fitness center, three restaurants and cafe, brings guests a sense of wondrous comfort in the Ciudad Colonial.
+71. The Billini Hotel – The five-star amenities of the Billini Hotel, which include an outdoor pool, fitness center, three restaurants, and a cafe, provide guests with a sense of wondrous comfort in the Ciudad Colonial.

 Things to Do Near Santo Domingo, Dominican Republic

-74. Ron Barcelo Rum Distillery – Only an hour from Santo Domingo, Ron Barcelo Rum Distillery offers tours of their rum museum and allows you to experience Dominican rum firsthand.
+73. Ron Barcelo Rum Distillery – Another day trip from Santo Domingo which is only an hour aways is Ron Barcelo Rum Distillery.
+They offer tours of their rum museum and allows you to experience Dominican rum firsthand.

-79. Parque Zoológico Nacional – You can walk or ride a train through the Parque Zoológico Nacional, a wonderful place for families to see and learn about the 82 species of animals housed there, from local to exotic and endangered.
-It’s also home to two rare mammals, one that was thought to be extinct until it was rediscovered in the 1960s.
-There’s even a zipline!
+78. Parque Zoológico Nacional – The Parque Zoológico Nacional is a wonderful place for families to see and learn about the 82 species of animals housed there, ranging from local to exotic and endangered.
+It also has two rare mammals, one of which was thought to be extinct until it was discovered again in the 1960s.
+A zipline is even available!

 Things to Do and Places to Visit in Santo Domingo, Dominican Republic: Final Thoughts

-When you take your next Caribbean vacation to the Dominican Republic, you’ll be amazed at all the things to do and places to visit in the capital city of Santo Domingo.
-The role it played in the beginnings of Spanish colonization in the New World can be seen across its entirety, many of its modern attractions and businesses housed inside historic buildings left mostly untouched to preserve the country’s history.
 Its landscape and beaches are unparalleled, perfect for selfies and group photos with the best of backdrops.
-Keep our list of things to do and places to visit in Santo Domingo (and our list of things to do in Puerto Plata) handy to make your trip to the Dominican Republic as enriching as possible.
+Keep our list of the best things to do and places to visit in Santo Domingo (and our list of things to do in Puerto Plata) handy to make your trip to the Dominican Republic as enriching as possible.